Inflammation of the plantar fascia at the attachment to the heel bone – Step 1

 Strength

-Stand with your training leg straight on a step/stool while bending your front body slightly forwards.
+Stand with your working leg extended on a step or stool, whilst leaning your upper body slightly forwards.
 Hold the stretch for 20 seconds.

 Lig på ryggen på gulvet med underbenet på en skammel/stol.
 Foden hænger frit.
 Vip foden op og ned og fra side til side.